Lani274/tutorial-flask-login/README.md

     return render_template("home.html", user=current_user)
 ````
-If the user has submitted a form in the input field and submitted it through the submit button.
-Moreover, the length of the notes is needs to be more than 1 character otherwise the user gets a message flashing.
+We will test now if the user has submitted a form in the input field.
+Moreover, the length of the notes needs to be more than 1 character otherwise the user gets a message flashing.
 But if the note is not too short, a Note object (we needed to import it from the Note model) will be created and linked to the current user and his id.
 The new note will then be commited to our Note database.
 Additionally, it will show a green message for the user who succesfully added his note.

 ---
 ## Follow-Ups